SwedbankPay/developer.swedbankpay.com/payments/vipps/seamless-view.md

 from the payer through Swedbank Pay Payments.
 Swedbank Pay performs a payment that the payer must confirm through the Vipps mobile app.

-* When the payer starts the purchase process, you make a `POST` request towards Swedbank Pay with the collected `Purchase` information.
-This will generate a payment object with a unique `paymentID`.
-You either receive a Redirect URL to a hosted page or a JavaScript source in response.
-* You need to [redirect][reference-redirect] the payer to the Redirect payment page or embed the script source on you site to create a [Hosted View][hosted-view] in an `iFrame`; where she is prompted to enter the registered mobile number.
-This triggers a `POST` towards Swedbank Pay.
-* Swedbank Pay handles the dialogue with Vipps and the consumer confirms the purchase in the Vipps app.
-* If CallbackURL is set you will receive a payment callback when the Vipps dialogue is completed.
-You need to do a `GET` request, containing the `paymentID` generated in the first step, to receive the state of the transaction.

 ![Vipps_flow_PaymentPages.png]

 ## Purchase flow